arzamansoori/FoodDeliveryApp/readme.md

 > Handling the state between Rendering and Loading is know as Suspense.
 * Suspense is a component comes from a React library.
 React gives you suspense and you can wrap your component in suspense.
 Give it a placeholder kind of like a fallback to what should React render when the code is not available.

+## Tailwind CSS

+Added tailwind css in react for its ease of use.
+Also, added condition in the retro box to remove any unnecessary texts from cuisines.